wangxlab/uniConSig/README.md

 > result.CSEA.c2cp<-CSEA(myResult, pathway.c2cp)

-•	The result object is a data frame containing the names of the pathways included in the pathway gene sets sorted the normalized enrichment scores (NES) together with the p-values.
+•	The result object is a data frame containing the names of the pathways included in the pathway gene sets sorted the normalized enrichment scores (NES) together with the p-values and q-values.

 •	User can also define their own pathway gene sets.
 The object of the input pathway gene sets is a list, which can be created as below: